> Español > Lus Hmoob > Soomaali

 Many things go into making the transit network effective.
 Here are four key elements:

 Transit that connects a multitude of people to the places where they live, work, shop and play.

-Transit that is a cost-effective use
+Transit that is a cost-effective use of public funds.

 Transit that provides a basic level of access across the region.

 Metro Transit uses these planning principles in mind when designing bus service:

 Design simple, direct routes

 Simple routes that travel in nearly a straight line are easy to understand and provide faster and more frequent service.
 A route that zigzags will be slower, more confusing and cost more to operate.

 Places with many people and destinations within a compact area are more cost-effective to serve with transit.
 Higher density allows for a smaller number of routes to serve a greater number of people and needs, making transit useful to more people.

 This is the big tradeoff in transit.
 Metro Transit must balance its limited resources between providing fast, frequent service that people may have to walk to with service that covers more area but operates less frequently.
 The goal: serving the highest number of people while providing basic access across the region.